corollari/neo-PubSub/readme.md

 ## Use
 We built a publish-subscribe service for NEO that allows anyone to listen for events happening on the blockchain and act on them.
 The service is based in websockets and can be used by just connecting to the following endpoints:
 ```
-wss://pubsub.main.neologin.io?channel=events # Events triggered in smart contract executions (final)
+wss://pubsub.main.neologin.io/events # Events triggered in smart contract executions (final)
+wss://pubsub.main.neologin.io/events?contract=0xfb84b0950e8fd366af566b2911d6183e4b0367f7 # Events from a specific contract
-wss://pubsub.main.neologin.io?channel=tx # A transaction has entered in the mempool (but may not be inside a block yet)
+wss://pubsub.main.neologin.io/tx # A transaction has entered in the mempool (but may not be inside a block yet)
-wss://pubsub.main.neologin.io?channel=block # A block is propagated (not finalized tho)
+wss://pubsub.main.neologin.io/block # A block is propagated (not finalized tho)
 ```

 You can test these websocket endpoints directly [here](https://corollari.github.io/neo-PubSub/) or check [some response examples](#example-events).